 - Utilities.
 Rent on the building, water bills, internet, electricity, gas, property tax and even insurance, as long as they are related to manufacturing.

 Calculating manufacturing overhead

 To calculate manufacturing overhead, you must add all the indirect company-related expenses incurred in manufacturing a product (indirect materials, indirect labour, machine repairs, depreciation, factory supplies, insurance, electricity and more).

 You have to be aware of these invisible costs of production that build in the background.
-Otherwise, you’ll be checking your end of year balance and find it looking a lot slimmer than you expected.
+Otherwise, you’ll be checking your end-of-year balance and find it looking slimmer than you expected.

 That forgotten machine set up, hours spent on technical drawing, and a few cheeky breaks for a ciggie your workers are happy to take every day – they all add up.